-The Value Reporting Foundation today published the updated translation of the <IR> Framework in Spanish, which was coordinated by SMS Latinoamérica.
+The Value Reporting Foundation today published the updated translation of the Integrated Reporting Framework in Spanish, which was coordinated by SMS Latinoamérica.

-Revisions to the <IR> Framework were published in January 2021 to provide further guidance and clarity to report preparers and advance high-quality adoption of integrated reporting.
+Revisions to the Integrated Reporting Framework were published in January 2021 to provide further guidance and clarity to report preparers and advance high-quality adoption of integrated reporting.
 Today’s publication brings the Spanish translation up to date to reflect these revisions and support accelerated adoption across Spanish-speaking countries.

 The Value Reporting Foundation would like to thank SMS Latinoamérica for producing the translation, and the review committee from Pontifical Javierian University, University of Buenos Aires, Roche Colombia, Masisa and Instituto Tecnológico Autónomo de México (ITAM) whose expertise facilitated this translation.

 Commenting on the translation SMS Latinoamérica President, Pablo San Martín, and Julián Costábile, a Partner, said:

 “We’re seeing an increasing number of new integrated reporting adopters in Latin America, following in the footsteps of business leaders who have used the Integrated Reporting Framework since its first release in 2013.
 These organizations are looking for a new way of combining financial and ESG information in a comprehensive report and a concise tool to communicate how they create value for a sustainable future.